Filing An Incident Report

 If sufficient, credible evidence is presented in the report and after any additional investigation necessary, the Office of Student Conduct may approve conduct charges for the reported incident.
 The respondent will receive a notice of charges informing them of the alleged misconduct and providing additional instructions about the next step in the conduct process.

-Generally speaking, when a respondent denies responsibility for an alleged violation of the Student Code of Conduct and requests formal resolution, a University Conduct Board hearing will be scheduled.
+Generally speaking, when a respondent denies responsibility for an alleged violation of the Student Code of Conduct a hearing will be scheduled to determine the outcome.
+Witnesses and reporters of an incident would likely be called to the hearing to provide testimony and answer questions about the matter in question.

 After hearing all relevant testimony and examining any evidence, the appropriate hearing authority will determine whether the respondent is responsible for a policy violation.
 If found responsible, sanctions are assigned as appropriate.